-Invasion of Barklice is Lucky Just Like Having Ladybugs!
+An Invasion of Barklice Is Lucky and Just Like Having Ladybugs!

-Doing some research it turns out that this is one of two different types of barklice that occasionally appear in our Houston and Galveston, Texas landscapes as well as elsewhere.
+After doing some research, it turns out that this is one of two different types of barklice that occasionally appear in our Houston and Galveston, Texas, as well as elsewhere.

-This larger soft bodied one which appears in large groupings consumes smaller bugs, algae and dead material on the trunks of trees without harming the tree at all.
+This larger, soft-bodied one that appears in large groupings consumes smaller bugs, algae, and dead material on the trunks of trees without harming the tree at all.

 Think of them as an efficient maid service using vacuum cleaners cleaning the surfaces of the tree.
 Where they congregate and move...the tree is better off for having had their visits.
 And the best part...all of this is done free of charge!
 There will be no cleaning bill presented when they leave.

 A smaller type of this insect works under a silky white webbing which encases the trunk while they do their same scouring type of work.
 The cobweb type webbing eventually disappears on its own.

 The white webbing looks a bit like spider webs but thicker.
 The small insects lay their eggs under this webbing.
 Eventually when the young are ready to move on to other locations, the webbing is eaten.

 Prior to that any algae on the tree or other sources of food will have been scoured from all the nooks and crannies of the bark.

 So fear not if you see the quarter inch sized Cerastipsocus venosus ones as featured in the picture at the top of this page or the smaller ones called Archipsocus nomas appearing under those white webs.

 They are small but powerful scavenger insects that are truly beneficial.
 We should lay out the red carpet for them!